 Ceramic ‘frying pan’ from the Early Cycladic period.
 The spirals represent foaming waves, and if you take a closer view, you will also notice a ship without a sail.

 On the third day of the Greece trip, we visited Archaeological Site Mycenae.
 There are some of the treasures from Grave Circle A.

 One of my favorite pieces was this bronze statue of a horse and a young jockey.

-In the basement, there is a small garden with sculptures, a cafeteria, and restrooms.
-After an ice cream break, cause it is impossible to visit the National Archaeological Museum with a child, without some treat, we continued to the first floor.
+There is a small garden with sculptures, a cafeteria, and restrooms in the basement.
+After an ice cream break, cause it is impossible to visit the National Archaeological Museum with a child without some treat, we continued to the first floor.

 On the first floor, there are two spaces.
-There is the Thera room, and vases and minor art collection.
-We started with the later.
+There is the Thera room, and vases, and minor art collection.
+We started with the latter.

 When looking closer at some vases, you realize they were glued from hundreds of parts.
 The amount of work to recreate each vessel was enormous.

 How many names of different vases do you know?
 I knew only several.
 Here is a list of 26 different vessel types.

 And we finished our visit to the National Archaeological Museum with the Thera room.